 - Dr Samuel Johnson Birthplace Museum, Lichfield

 This is another day of travel, with pleasant stops en route.
 Dr Samuel Johnson thought that the inhabitants of his birthplace Lichfield were the “most sober, decent people in England”.
 Daniel Defoe called it “a place of good conversation and good company, above all the towns in this county or the next”.
-Johnson’s birthplace is a handsome eighteenth century house, near to the cathedral which has memorials to him and to his pupil, the great actor David Garrick.
+Johnson’s birthplace is a handsome eighteenth century house near to the cathedral which has memorials to him and to his pupil, the great actor David Garrick.
 The Cathedral Close in Lichfield is also the setting for Lady Bountiful’s house in Farquhar’s play The Beaux Stratagem.
-We will visit the birthplace, and there will be time to also see Lichfield Cathedral, on our way north to Richmond in the heart of James Herriot country.
+We will visit the birthplace, and there will be time to also see Lichfield Cathedral, on our way north to Richmond, gateway to the Yorkshire Dales.

 Our base for the next two nights will be Richmond, one of Yorkshire’s most attractive towns.
 Curfew is rung each night from its medieval church.
 C.L.
 Dodgson (“Lewis Carroll”) attended school here before going to Rugby.
+Richmond is also the model for Eastvale, setting of Peter Robinson’s Inspector Banks novels.
 (Overnight in Richmond) BD

 Day 15: Friday 2 October, Richmond – Coxwold – Castle Howard – Richmond

 - Shandy Hall and St Michael’s Church, Coxwold